-- All maintenance activities will consider the environment and surrounding businesses, residences and residents. - The Applicant will ensure that any maintenance activities that are undertaken are carried out in line with the specifications and recommendations set out in section 17 of this document. - Any incidents that have resulted in a large negative impact on the environment are to be reported to DENC. - The site must be securely fenced off, with no public access to the installation.
+- All maintenance activities will consider the environment and surrounding businesses, residences and residents. - The Applicant will ensure that any maintenance activities that are undertaken are carried out in line with the specifications and recommendations set out in section 17 of this document. - Any incidents that have resulted in a large negative impact on the environment are to be reported to DEA&DP.